-During celebration periods, such as Christmas and New Year’s, there are many firework shows in many places.
+During celebration periods, such as Independence Day, Christmas and New Year’s, there are many firework shows in many places.
 Therefore, there are a lot of opportunities to photograph fireworks.

 What do you need for taking fireworks photos?

 Camera: One that has “Bulb” shutter speed is preferable.

 Wide and normal zoom lens: 10-22 mm, 16-35 mm, 18-55 mm, 24-70mm, etc. Zoom lenses have more flexibility to frame your photos.
 However, there are no solid rules which focal length should be used because it depends on how far of you and fireworks, how big of the fireworks are, etc.

 Tripod: You really need this for long shutter speeds while taking firework photos.
 You must keep your camera still, otherwise your photos will be blurred.

 Remote switch: It helps you to keep your camera completely still while photographing firework shots.
 When you use Bulb (B) shutter, you should not press directly on the camera shutter button.
 It causes the camera to be unstable, and you cannot get sharp and clear photos.